Give the Cold Shoulder Meaning

 To give the cold shoulder to someone is to ignore that person’s desires.
-When giving something the cold shoulder, you might literally ignore what another person is saying or you may intentionally be rude.
+When giving someone the cold shoulder, you might literally ignore what the person is saying or you might be intentionally rude.

 If one person is speaking and another replies curtly by saying “mhmm” and giving other short replies, they may be giving the cold shoulder.

 Giving someone the cold shoulder is meant to be offensive to that person.
 It is an action meant to hurt that person’s feelings.

 This phrase comes from the old tradition of giving visitors a warm meal.
 This was, and still is in many cases, the way to welcome visitors to a home.